oolong-kt/oolong/docs/recipes/navigation.md

 The navigation component needs to have an awareness of the logical screens in order to delegate to them, so we must create `Model`, `Msg`, and `Props` wrappers for each screen.

-A navigation component's model is comprised of wrapper instances for each screen:
+A navigation component's model consists of wrapper instances for each screen:

 ```kotlin
 sealed class Model {